James Paul McCartney (TV programme)

-James Paul McCartney is the title of a 1973 television special produced by ATV and starring English musician Paul McCartney and his then current rock group Wings.
-It was first broadcast on 16 April 1973 in the United States on the ABC network, and was later broadcast in the United Kingdom on 10 May 1973.
-It was issued on DVD (its first home video release of any kind) as part of the super-deluxe Red Rose Speedway box set in December 2018.
+James Paul McCartney is the title of a 1973 television special produced by ATV, starring English musician Paul McCartney and his then-current rock group, Wings.
+It was first broadcast on 16 April 1973 in the United States on the ABC network, and later broadcast in the United Kingdom on 10 May 1973.
+It was issued on DVD for the first time as part of the super-deluxe Red Rose Speedway box set in December 2018.

 Background

-Paul McCartney agreed to star in a television special for the British ATV company in order to settle his two-year legal dispute with Sir Lew Grade.
-As the owner of the network and its music publishing division – and, by extension, the Beatles' Northern Songs catalogue – Grade had objected to McCartney crediting his wife Linda as his co-writer since 1971, citing her lack of professional experience as a songwriter and musician.
-McCartney's commitment to the television project allowed him to retain the second composer's publishing royalties, which otherwise would have been assigned to Grade's company.
+Paul McCartney agreed to star in a television special for the British ATV company to settle his two-year legal dispute with Sir Lew Grade.
+As the owner of the network and its music publishing division, and, by extension, the Beatles' Northern Songs catalogue, Grade had objected to McCartney crediting his wife Linda as his co-writer since 1971, citing her lack of professional experience as a songwriter and musician.
+McCartney's commitment to the television project allowed him to retain the second composer's publishing royalties, which would otherwise have been assigned to Grade's company.

-James Paul McCartney was McCartney's first such special since the Beatles' 1967 television film Magical Mystery Tour and was intended to showcase his versatility as an artist and entertainer.
-Many of the portions featured his band Wings; in others he would perform alone.
-ATV hired Gary Smith and Dwight Hemion as producer and director, respectively, although McCartney was assured full creative control over the programme's content.
-Having recently completed their second album, Red Rose Speedway, Wings travelled to Marrakesh in early February 1973 to plan and rehearse for the show.
+James Paul McCartney was McCartney's first television special since the Beatles' 1967 film, Magical Mystery Tour, and was intended to showcase his versatility as an artist and entertainer.
+Many segments featured his band, Wings, while in others McCartney performed solo.
+ATV hired Gary Smith as the producer and Dwight Hemion as the director, although McCartney was assured full creative control over the programme's content.
+After recently completing their second album, Red Rose Speedway, Wings travelled to Marrakesh in early February 1973 to plan and rehearse for the show.